 01 of 08

-Sure, some quartz is in there, but there is a distinction and it's not a fine one, either.
-Saying that quartz counters are all quartz is like saying that all of the cars in an average parking lot are Chevrolets.
+Sure, in most quartz countertops there is some quartz in there, but saying that quartz countertops are all quartz is like saying that all cars in an average parking lot are Chevrolets.

 02 of 08

-Bretonstone technology has been licensed to 52 companies around the world, including such famous names as Silestone, Cambria, and Caesarstone.
-While these manufacturers absolutely do add their own flair and nuances, they are still working off of that original brevetto, or patent, from Breton.
+Bretonstone technology has been licensed to more than 50 companies around the world, including such famous names as Silestone, Cambria, and Caesarstone.
+While these manufacturers absolutely do add their own flair and nuances to their engineered stone countertops, they are still working off of that original brevetto, or patent, from Breton.
+Some forms of quartz countertops now include fragments of mirrors and other glass, brass metal filings, and various mixtures of granite and marble.
+Considerable effort goes into creating mixtures that produce unique looks.

 03 of 08